bevingtona/RemoteLogger/v0.5_libraried/README.md

 ### Jun 12, 2024:
 - wrote a little instruction document for setting up the MCU (roughly follows the Adafruit setup tutorial with library installation specific to remote loggers) - see setup.md on rp_edits homepage
+    - this needs edits to accomodate for Mac users, add photos